I've been told that I shouldn't grieve for a cat because they're “just an animal,” but to me, my cats are my babies, just with fur.

 Cowboy likes to say I’ve suddenly gotten rather crabby.

-No, I have suddenly started staring sixty in the face, and I am over the constant work and aggravation.
+No, I’ve suddenly started staring sixty in the face, and I’m over the constant work and aggravation.

 I’ve been able to get on the computer in a quiet house, but the drawback is that they’ll be up at the crack of dawn tomorrow.